COM 100 Introduction to Communication - 3 credits

 COM 245 Topics in Popular Culture - 3 credits

-This class invites students to explore the phenomena of and to apply the skills of critical analysis to modern popular culture forms such as music, film, television, advertising, sports, fashion, toys, magazines and comic books, and cyberculture, Sample course topics include The Beatles and Bob Dylan in the Sixties, The Sixties: The Second American Revolution, and Modern American Popular Culture.
-SPA 312: Hispanic Popular Culture in the United States is cross-listed with COM 245 when that course is offered.
+This class invites students to explore the phenomena of and to apply the skills of critical analysis to modern popular culture forms such as music, film, television, advertising, sports, fashion, toys, magazines and comic books, and cyberculture.
+Sample course topics include The Beatles and Bob Dylan in the Sixties; American Pop Culture; Popular Music and the 1970’s.

-Course Description: Women have been using, participating, and creating technological and digital cultures throughout history.
+Women have been using, participating, and creating technological and digital cultures throughout history.
 This course introduces local, national, and international communities of women situated in the context of digital cultures, technology, media, and communication theories.
-The ways technology connects and dis-connects women within cultures around the world will be discussed and participation in the Philadelphia World Affairs Council will be implemented within this course.
+The ways technology connects and dis-connects women within cultures around the world will be discussed.
 Communication theories and qualitative methods will be applied to studying, researching, and participating in various online locations where digital citizenship and communities are formed and developed.
 Topics such as the history of technologies and communities, guidelines for virtual behavior, creative online learning communities, and women’s global movements will be discussed.
-The emphasis of identifying the intersections of local, national, international, and gender communities will be explored in relation to the field of communication studies.
-The importance of dialogue, personal growth, public speaking, new media skills, travel, and leadership will be emphasized in this course.
-Experiential learning class assignments will engage students in their local and global communities outside of the classroom.
-Postcolonial and anti-colonial frameworks will be used to explore the ways in which various cultures create voices and social movements through technological outlets.
+The importance of dialogue, personal growth, and leadership will be emphasized in this course.

 COM 252 Digital Journalism- 3 credits